-- Interviewed staff indicated that the facility's PREA Compliance Manager, Intake, and Program staffs have access to inmates risk assessment to protect sensitive information from exploitation.

-- Interviewed staff indicated that the initial risk screening assessment considers all the requirements listed in this standard. - Interviewed staff indicated that the process for conducting the initial screening is a checklist and a written format using a point system. - Interviewed staff indicated that the staff does reassess inmate's risk level as needed due to referrals, request, an incident of sexual abuse, or receipt of additional information that bears on the inmate's risk of sexual victimization or abusiveness. - Approximately ninety-five percent (95%) of interviewed inmates recalled being asked questions regarding prior history of sexual abuse, or whether they identified as being gay, lesbian, or bisexual.
-These questions were asked upon arrival and during the intake process and they have been asked similar questions again since their arrival at the facility.
+- The agency PREA coordinator indicated that each facility has developed local policy and/or subscribes to the customer agency policy related to the handling of sensitive information.
+Information goes into the offender's unit file and is disseminated on a "need to know" basis.
+MTC policy (903E.02) restricts access consistent with state statute, professional licensure, and ethical standards.
+Information is secured while not in use. - Interviewed staff indicated that the facility's PREA compliance manager, Intake, and Program staffs have access to inmate's risk assessment to protect sensitive information from exploitation. - Interviewed staff indicated that the initial risk screening assessment considers all the requirements listed in this standard. - Interviewed staff indicated that the process for conducting the initial screening is a checklist and a written format using a point system. - Interviewed staff indicated that the staff does reassess inmate's risk level as needed due to referrals, request, an incident of sexual abuse, or receipt of additional information that bears on the inmate's risk of sexual victimization or abusiveness. - Approximately thirty inmates interviewed were placed at the facility within the last 12 months.
+All inmates recalled being asked questions regarding prior history of sexual abuse, or whether they identified as being gay or bisexual.
+These questions were asked upon arrival and during the intake process.
+One inmate reported that they have been asked similar questions again since his arrival at the facility.